kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 As a Cluster administrator, I want to resize a Kubernetes node dynamically, so that I can quickly hot plug resources without waiting for new nodes to join the cluster.

+#### Story 5

+As a Cluster administrator, I expect my existing workloads to function without having to undergo a disruption which is induced during capacity addition followed by a node/kubelet restart to detect the change in compute capacity, which can bring in additional complications.

 ### Notes/Constraints/Caveats (Optional)